Department of Journalism

 The College of Communication is committed to offering students academic and professional opportunities in the newest communication technologies.
 The College has joined with the Boston Cable Access and Programming Foundation to produce Neighborhood Network News, a nightly evening newscast made available to more than 300,000 potential cable viewing households in Boston.
 A fully equipped broadcast journalism newsroom and a production studio are located in COM.
 Students work closely with professional staff to write, edit, report, and produce the newscast.

-In conjunction with New England publishers, agencies, and broadcasters, the department has developed an extensive internship program for print, photo, and broadcast journalism majors.
+In conjunction with New England media, the department has developed an extensive internship program for journalism majors.

 See the program page for details.